GEOUNED-org/GEOUNED/docs/usage.rst

 Command line usage
 ------------------

-GEOUNED can also be used from the command line with the command
+GEOUNED can also be used from the command line with the command geouned_cadtocsg

 This example loads up a config file with the default name (config.json)